-- Tourette Syndrome (TS) is a neurological disorder characterized by motor or vocal tics that begin in childhood and persist over time.
-The tics are brief in duration, occur spontaneously, and do not show a regular temporal pattern.
+Tourette syndrome (TS) is a neurological disorder characterized by motor and vocal tics that begin in childhood and persist over time.
+The tics are brief, spontaneous and irregular.

 It is estimated that 1 out of every 160 children (ages 5-17) in the U.S. has TS, with symptoms continuing into adulthood for many patients.

 This condition is an extension of restless legs syndrome (RLS), also known as Willis-Ekbom Disease, a neurological sensory disorder characterized by an irresistible urge to move one’s legs due to uncomfortable sensations.
 Restless legs syndrome with augmentation (RLSa) is the worsening of RLS symptoms despite treatment with conventional therapies.

 According to the International Parkinson and Movement Disorder Society, approximately 5%-10% of the general population is impacted by RLS, making it the most common movement disorder.

 Phase 3 Clinical Trial for Tourette Syndrome

 Emalex is conducting a Phase 3 clinical trial to evaluate the safety and efficacy of ecopipam (EBS-101) in children, adolescents and adults with Tourette’s.
 This study (NCT05615220) is enrolling patients in North America and Europe and is regulated by the U.S. Food and Drug Administration (FDA) and by similar regulatory agencies outside the U.S.

 Further information and background on clinical trials may be found on www.clinicaltrials.gov, a service of the U.S. National Institutes of Health (NIH).